- Trazodone oral tablet is available as a generic drug. It doesn’t have a brand-name version.

 You and your doctor should monitor certain health issues.
 This can help make sure you stay safe while you take this drug.
 These issues include:

 - Mental health and behavioral problems.
 You and your doctor should watch for any changes in your behavior and mood.
-This drug can cause new mental health and behavior problems.
+This drug can cause new mental health and behavior issues.
 It can also make problems you already have worse.

 Many insurance companies may require a prior authorization for this drug.
 This means your doctor will need to get approval from your insurance company before your insurance company will pay for the prescription.